karthikrajav85/karthikrajav/SIEM-Splunk/README.md

 ## Risk Perspective

-These projects highlight how security monitoring helps in identifying risks such as:
+These projects highlight how continuous monitoring helps identify key organizational risks such as:

-- Data exfiltration leading to data breach
+* Data exfiltration leading to data breaches
-- Unauthorized access due to compromised accounts
+* Unauthorized access due to compromised credentials
-- Suspicious external communications
+* Suspicious external communications
-- Abnormal network behavior indicating potential attacks
+* Abnormal network behavior indicating potential attacks

-Understanding these risks is important for organizations to protect sensitive data and maintain business continuity.
+Identifying these risks early helps reduce security incidents and financial impact.

 ---

 ## Business & Security Relevance

-These projects simulate real-world SOC analyst tasks where logs are continuously monitored to:
+These projects simulate real-world SOC operations where logs are analyzed to:

 * Detect potential security incidents
 * Identify abnormal user or system behavior
+* Support incident response and investigation
-* Prevent data breaches and unauthorized access
+* Protect sensitive organizational data

-The approach used aligns with basic security monitoring and risk identification practices followed in organizations.
+This directly supports business goals like data protection, compliance, and operational continuity.

 ---

+## Key Learnings

+* Developed hands-on experience in SIEM-based monitoring
+* Learned to identify abnormal patterns in network and user behavior
+* Improved investigation and analytical thinking skills
+* Understood how technical findings map to business risks

+---

 ## Conclusion

-These projects helped build a strong foundation in SIEM-based monitoring, investigation, and detection techniques, which are essential for entry-level cybersecurity roles and future transition into Cyber GRC.
+These projects helped build a strong foundation in security monitoring, detection, and investigation.
+They also provide a base for transitioning into Cyber GRC roles by connecting technical analysis with risk and business impact.